Sidney Sanders: Ordained ministry

 Sanders was ordained deacon in 1955 and priest on February 22, 1956, by Bishop John Vander Horst, Suffragan Bishop of Tennessee, at St James' Church, Union City, Tennessee.
 He was in charge of St James' from 1955 to 1958.
 In 1958 he became rector of the Church of the Good Shepherd, in Fountain City, Tennessee, and in 1961 became rector of Eastern Shore Chapel in Virginia Beach, Virginia.
 Between 1970 and 1975, he served as chaplain and associate dean for student affairs at Virginia Theological Seminary, before becoming Dean of St Andrew's Cathedral in Jackson, Mississippi in 1975.

 Episcopacy

 On June 9, 1979, Sanders was elected on the second ballot, as the Coadjutor Bishop of East Carolina, during a special convention in New Bern, North Carolina.
-He was then consecrated on October 26, 1979, by Presiding Bishop John Allin, at St Mary's Church in Kinston, North Carolina.
+He was then consecrated on October 26, 1979, with Presiding Bishop John Allin as primary consecrator, at St Mary's Church in Kinston, North Carolina.
 He succeeded as diocesan bishop in August 1983 and remained bishop till his death in 1997.